Writing Discipline: Why Talent Isn't Enough to Be a Writer (And What You Need Instead)

 2. Emphasize Giving Over Selling

-Last November, I made a commitment: For all of 2017, I wasn’t going to “sell” anything.
+A few years ago, I made a commitment: For all of 2017, I wasn’t going to “sell” anything.

 That doesn’t mean I shut down my CreateSpace or Amazon accounts.
 I just chose not to promote them.

-The only things I’m promoting are free giveaways.
+The only things I promoted were free giveaways.
 I wrote an entire book, The 10 Reasons Readers Quit Your Book (and How to Win Them Back), in order to give it away.

 Why do this?